 Rugby football has a long history in Canada dating back to its initial appearance in the 1860's.
 Introduction of the game and its early growth is generally credited to immigrants, members of the regimental armies, and to the Royal Navy in Halifax, NS and Esquimalt, BC.

 Although rugby has flourished on both Canadian coasts, many of the games' firsts have happened in Ontario and Quebec.
-The first game of rugby recorded in Canada took place in Montreal among artillery men in 1864.
-That same year, Trinity College in Toronto, published the first set of rules for the game of rugby in Canada.
+In 1864, Trinity College in Toronto, published the first set of rules for the game of rugby in Canada.
 In 1868, the first club, the Montreal Football Club was formed.

 It was six years later, in 1874 when the first North American international game took place in Cambridge, MA between McGill and Harvard Universities.
 Later that year, Ontario and Quebec played the first interprovincial match in Canada.